UK Trades Apprenticeship Crisis: Causes and Solutions (2026) featured image

 Quick Answer

+I started my career as a Gas and Heating engineer, and over the years I have trained six apprentices.
+A trade is a craft.
+And to become a master of any craft takes repetition, guidance, and the ability to make mistakes without those mistakes being severe.
 The UK construction industry needs 47,860 extra workers every year until 2029, but apprenticeship starts have dropped 14% since their 2021/22 peak.
 Nearly half of those who do start will never finish.
-The apprenticeship levy is being diverted to fund executive MBAs, college training quality is inconsistent, and small employers face a mountain of red tape.
-From April 2026, fully funded apprenticeships for under-25s at SMEs offer a genuine lifeline, but only if employers know how to access them and keep apprentices past the first six months.
+From August 2026, fully funded apprenticeships for under-25s at SMEs offer a lifeline, but only if employers know how to access them and keep apprentices past the first six months.

 The Crisis in Numbers